Lost-Outpost/Telsera/GAMEPLAY.md

 - [Legacy of the Dragonborn - Creation Club Patch Hub](https://www.nexusmods.com/skyrimspecialedition/mods/31563) - Overhauls the AE creation called [Sunder & Wraithguard](https://en.uesp.net/wiki/Skyrim:Sunder_%26_Wraithguard).
   > :ledger: The original quest has now been disabled, and Stendarr's Hammer is now obtainable throughout the story of [The Tools of Kagrenac](https://www.nexusmods.com/skyrimspecialedition/mods/14168).
 You start this quest by first obtaining Keening.
 To do this, you’ll have to join the College of Winterhold and finish the side questline Arniel’s Endeavor.
 You’ll also need to have finished The Way of the Voice in the main questline.

+- [Legacy of the Dragonborn - Creation Club Patch Hub](https://www.nexusmods.com/skyrimspecialedition/mods/31563) - Overhauls the AE creation called [The Gray Cowl Returns!](https://en.uesp.net/wiki/Skyrim:The_Gray_Cowl_Returns!).
+  > :ledger: The original quest has now been disabled, and The Gray Cowl is now obtainable throughout the story of [The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/4509).
+You can start this quest by reaching level 20, then steal or pickpocket any type of item.

 - [Unofficial Skyrim Creation Club Content Patches](https://www.nexusmods.com/skyrimspecialedition/mods/18975) - Fixes the following AE creations:
   - [Dwarven Armored Mudcrab](https://en.uesp.net/wiki/Skyrim:Dwarven_Armored_Mudcrab)
   - [Nix-Hound](https://en.uesp.net/wiki/Skyrim:Nix-Hound)